 Italian-style meatloaf is a spin on the classic with Italian seasonings, sweet marinara sauce and lots of cheese!

 This Italian-style meatloaf is a spin on the classic for those who don’t like a traditional meatloaf but love the taste of meatballs.
-It takes its inspiration and flavor cues from my Parmesan meatballs with the marinara sauce heavily influenced by my sweet roasted red pepper marinara sauce.
+It takes its inspiration and flavor cues from my Parmesan meatballs with the marinara sauce heavily influenced by my homemade marinara sauce recipe.

 We’ll be making a tender meatloaf out of ground beef, fresh onions, garlic and red bell peppers mixed with Italian seasoning, Italian breadcrumbs, Parmesan and mozzarella cheese.
 Then we’re coating the meatloaf with homemade marinara sauce and more mozzarella cheese sprinkled generously for a cheesy top layer.

 This hearty, cheesy meatloaf will feed a crowd at 12 servings.
-Try a side of warm garlic bread or garlic knots and enjoy!
+Try serving with a warm side of homemade garlic bread or garlic knots and enjoy!
 Let’s start cooking.

 ITALIAN-STYLE MEATLOAF RECIPE TIPS